 Let me assure you, this setback doesn’t stem from the lack of stories.
 The root cause is just the lack of using the right formula to craft your story.
 Here is where the “story arc” comes in.

-Let’s take a look at how the story arc can help improve the nonprofit storytelling approach for communications.
+Let’s take a look at how the story arc can support the storytelling approach for nonprofit communication.

 What is a Story Arc?

 A story arc is a tool that helps people create or map out a story by moving a character (or situation) from one state to another.

 The most common form of this transformation is when a character goes from a situation of weakness to one of strength.

 If you go over some of your favorite stories, you will notice a lot of similarities in the narrative.

 “A hero ventures forth from the world of common day into a region of supernatural wonder: fabulous forces are there encountered, and a decisive victory is won: the hero comes back from this mysterious adventure with the power to bestow boons on his fellow man.”Joseph Campbell

 That is just the story arc being used to narrate events.
 A story arc contains five key elements that we can represent as the following diagram:

 Smoothly taking your audience across each stage and evoking the right emotions from them, is what successful storytelling is all about.